cellvia/foldify/README.md

 ### trim (default: false)

-If a function or property evaluates to undefined, remove it.
+If a function or property evaluates to undefined, or is blacklisted / outside of whitelist, then remove it.

 ### allowUndefined (default: false)

-Normally, when evaluated function returns nothing (or undefined) as in the math example above, the function itself will be replaced into the hash (with the original arguments curried):
+Normally, when evaluated function returns undefined (as in the math example above), the function itself will be placed back into the hash but with the supplied arguments curried:

 ```javascript
 //reference evaluate option code